bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2.md

 ### cLK

-cLK is a hot new bootloader that is fully open-sourced, still updated to this day, and professes to make your HD2 work similarly to any ordinary Android device.
+cLK is a hot new bootloader that is fully open-sourced, still updated to this day, and professes to make the HD2 as close to a normal Android device as possible, with HBOOT and fastboot support.
 It's a better choice if you only plan to use Android ROMs.

-Unfortunately, as such, it is currently unable to run Windows Phone 7 ROMs.
+Unfortunately, as such, it is currently unable to run Windows Phone 7 ROMs, and has no RMNET support.
 However, it will be good to watch it's progress, since is the most promising bootloader available for the HD2.

 #### Features

 * Off-Mode Charging
 * Ability to resize partitions without a computer
-* Connection Type = PPP
+* Connection Type = PPP, no RMNET
-* Better ROM manger support
+* Better ROM manager support
 * Faster bootup
 * Works better in general
 * Never seen after install unless needed